papoita/software_testing_study/resources/TDD_mocha_chai.md

 - Have different files for production code vs testing code.

 - module.exports, object that allows to export anything from a file.
 Function, objects, primitives, arrays.
 Always starts as an empty {}.

+- See the function convert it into string and log it.

+  console.log(sayHello.toString());